 M-WERC's size and scope continuing to expand

-The Midwest Energy Research Consortium (M-WERC) is pleased to continue expanding its scope by welcoming seven new members to its Energy, Policy, and Controls association.
+The Midwest Energy Research Consortium (M-WERC) is pleased to continue expanding its scope by welcoming seven new members.
 M-WERC continues to rapidly expand its charter, membership, and geographic scope with the addition of Advanced Ionics, Argonne National Laboratory, ClearFlame Engines, Cyber Powered Home, Deeplight Systems, Premise Inc., and Radiant Panel Technologies.

 “It has been an exciting year for M-WERC and we are pleased to welcome and introduce our latest members to the team of 95-plus members, partners, and supporters,” said Alan Perlstein, Executive Director and Chief Executive Officer of M-WERC.
 “All of the new members are strongly aligned with M-WERC’s goals and we look forward to our partnerships as we implement our new three-year strategic vision.”

 Based in Westmont, Ill., Advanced Ionics is a Midwest-based company developing new electrochemical energy technologies.
 These will enhance our country’s economy and security while decreasing greenhouse gas emissions.
 Advanced Ionics is currently focused on a product for very low cost hydrogen production using electrolysis.

 Located in Lemont, Ill., Argonne is a multidisciplinary science and engineering research center, where talented scientists and engineers work together to answer the biggest questions facing humanity, from how to obtain affordable clean energy to protecting ourselves and our environment.
 Ever since Argonne was born out of the University of Chicago’s work on the Manhattan Project in the 1940s, their goal has been to make an impact — from the atomic to the human to the global scale.